 You should receive a notification from xMatters that the test failed.
-You can select Acknowledge, which keeps the xMatters event active but stops notifying other recipients, or Rerun, which terminates the event and reruns the test in Runscope.
+You can select Acknowledge, which keeps the xMatters alert active but stops notifying other recipients, or Rerun, which terminates the alert and reruns the test in Runscope.
 If you select Rerun, you should see a new run of the test in Runscope.
-If that test also fails, another event is initiated.
+If that test also fails, another alert is initiated.

-There are several places you can inspect when troubleshooting why an event doesn't seem to make it over to xMatters.
+There are several places you can inspect when troubleshooting why a signal doesn't seem to make it over to xMatters.

 The first place to look is the Integration Builder Activity Stream.
 While on the Integration Builder tab, expand the Inbound integrations section, click the gear icon beside the inbound integration, and then click Activity Stream.

-The Activity Stream contains the incoming (and for outbound integrations, the outgoing) request, any logging statements as well as the final event creation messages.
+The Activity Stream contains the incoming (and for outbound integrations, the outgoing) request, any logging statements as well as the final alert creation messages.